molecup/mole-frontend/README.md

-# Mole Fronted
+# Mole Fronted demo
-Repository for a NextJS react frontend
+Repository for a NextJS react frontend.
+This branch is a discontinued frontend version with no connection to API and dev data

 ## Project creation and deployment
 The ReactJS project has been created with NextJS using Typescript support, ESLint and NextJS App router.
 Please refer to https://nextjs.org/docs for the extensive documentation.